The difference between a FTE and a salaried job: which is more profitable for you?

 Both a performance of work agreement (PPA) and a contract of employment (CLA) must always be concluded in writing and contain the essential elements, i.e. the type of work performed, the scope of work and the duration of the agreement.

 The main difference between the VPA and the VPA lies in their practical application.
-The VPA is more suitable for short-term, one-off and flexible work, while the FTE is more often used for more regular and longer-term work with a larger scope of work.
+The VPA is more suitable for short-term, one-off and flexible work, while the FTE is more often used for more regular and longer-term cooperation with a larger scope of work.
 This difference is then usually reflected in the way a particular contract is set up and the expectations it implies.

 Tip for article

-Are you looking for extra income while studying and don’t know which contract to sign?
+Are you looking for extra income while studying and don’t know what contract to sign?
 What are the financial and tax benefits, levies and other specifics of each employment option?
 Our article will help you.

 What’s more worthwhile?
 Advantages and disadvantages of FTEs and FTEs